 - Make extra batches of the more time and work intensive dishes, the next time you cook a casserole or family dish like lasagna, make an extra batch and pop it into the freezer for those days you want a break from the kitchen

 Is this too much? or not enough?

-If you find yourself thinking that you just want someone to help you figure it out, LOOK NO MORE.
-That's what we're here for.
-Cristel brings her nutrition education and cooking expertise into YOUR kitchen to be your very own food coach.
+If you find yourself thinking that you just want someone to help you figure it out, give me a shout or send me a nudge.
+That's what I'm here for.
+I even bring nutrition education and cooking teaching into YOUR kitchen to be your very own food coach.